AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 ```
 rc = fpga_pci_attach(slot_id, pf_id, bar_id, write_combine, &pci_bar_handle);
 ```
 Four input arguments are necessary: (1) the slot number, (2) the physical function, (3) the bar/region, and (4) the write combining flag.
 The function uses these arguments to open the appropriate sysfs file.
+The ```write_combine``` determines whether to select a region with or without the WC attribute.
+A F1 card has two regions capable of supporting WC: region 2 and 4.
 For example, calling the function with the following arguments,
 ```
 rc = fpga_pci_attach(0, 0, 4, BURST_CAPABLE, &pci_bar_handle);
 ```